tensorflow/tfjs-models/body-pix/README.md

 # BodyPix - Person Segmentation in the Browser

-## Note: We've just released Version 2.0 with a **new ResNet** model and API.
+## Note: We've just released Version 2.0 with multi-person support, a **new ResNet** model and API.
 Check out the new documentation below.

 This package contains a standalone model called BodyPix, as well as some demos, for running real-time person and body part segmentation in the browser using TensorFlow.js.